Impact Update

 If an organization tells you it planted trees but can't show you where, when, and with whom, that's a problem.
 We publish this data because we want supporters, partners, and critics to be able to verify every claim.
 The data is there.
 Check it.

-In 2026, we are expanding our reforestation work in three directions.
-First, we are adding new planting partnerships in Southeast Asia, focusing on peatland restoration projects that address one of the most carbon-dense ecosystems on the planet.
+We are expanding our reforestation work in three directions.
+First, we are deepening investment in our Tanzania CORE site while evaluating additional CORE candidates — peatland restoration in Southeast Asia is one strong contender because it targets one of the most carbon-dense ecosystems on the planet.
 Second, we are deepening the integration between our tree planting program and our project-level carbon tracking, so that every website we build through Web-Ready will have its estimated lifecycle emissions matched with a specific, traceable planting allocation.

 Third, we are working with our partners to improve long-term monitoring.
 Planting a tree is the beginning, not the end.
 The real environmental value comes from trees that survive, grow, and become part of a functioning ecosystem over decades.
 We are investing in better satellite monitoring, more frequent on-the-ground survival audits, and longer partnership commitments that extend maintenance funding from three years to five.

 None of this replaces the harder work of cutting digital emissions directly.
 But done with honesty and rigor, reforestation is a real tool.
-10,000 trees is a good start.
+7,144 trees in a single fiscal year is a meaningful step, and our long-term goal is one million trees by 2030.
 We're more interested in what happens from here.